corymosiman12/ARPA-E-Sensor/server/README.md

 where `<our_hostname>` would be BS3 or whatever.

-# Remove unnecessary packages
+## Remove unnecessary packages
 To free up some space and limit the number of packages we will eventually install, we are going to remove our wolfram and libreoffice packages:
-1. `$ sudo apt-get purge wolfram-engine`
+1. `$ sudo apt-get purge wolfram-engine` This might not be installed
 2. `$ sudo apt-get clean && sudo apt-get autoremove`
 3. `$ sudo apt-get remove --purge libreoffice*`
 4. `$ sudo apt-get clean && sudo apt-get autoremove`
 5. `$ sudo reboot`
 6. `$ sudo apt update && sudo apt upgrade`

+# Download and Set-up Packages and Dependencies

-# UV4L on the Pi
+## Set-up UV4L on the Pi
 Open a terminal and type:<br />
 `$ curl http://www.linux-projects.org/listing/uv4l_repo/lpkey.asc | sudo apt-key add -` <br />